The Belmonts: DiMucci's departure and singles success (1960–1971)

-Reunions (1972-1989)
+Reunions (1972–1989)

-Mastrangelo, D'Aleo, Milano, Gradus and DiMucci reunited on June 2, 1972, at the Felt Forum in New York, for a Richard Nader "Rock and Roll Revival" concert.
+Mastrangelo, D'Aleo, Milano, DiMucci, and Gradus reunited on June 2, 1972, at the Felt Forum (inside Madison Square Garden) in New York City, for one of Richard Nader's "Rock and Roll Revival" concert.

 Nader said, "From our very first rock ‘n’ roll revival I must have received 100, 200, 300 letters at every single show asking, ‘Can’t you get Dion and the Belmonts back together?’
 It took three years, but in 1972 we got both Dion and the Belmonts to say 'yes'."
 With only one brief rehearsal behind them, the eagerness with which the audience awaited their arrival on stage could be gauged from both Nader’s ecstatic introduction and the booming audience reaction that greeted it.

 Singer Billy Vera recalled the moment: "It was like an earthquake; you could literally feel the stage shake."
 The live performance was released as an album by Warner Brothers titled Dion and The Belmonts – Reunion: Live at Madison Square Garden 1972.
-The following year all four original members reunited once again, doing a sold-out concert at the Nassau Coliseum on Long Island, New York.
+The following year all four original members reunited once again (without Gradus), doing a sold-out concert at the Nassau Coliseum on Long Island, New York.

 No recording of the 1973 reunion was ever produced, nor were there any studio recordings made with the Belmonts and Dion, as DiMucci was still contracted to Warner as a solo artist.

-In 1972 the Belmonts (Milano, Gradus, D'Aleo and friends) also recorded an a cappella album, Cigars, Acappella, Candy, for Buddah Records.
+In 1972, the Belmonts (then composed of Milano, D'Aleo, Gradus, and friends) also recorded an a cappella album, Cigars, Acappella, Candy, for Buddah Records.

 It was distinguished for its medley of 13 doo-wop tracks called "Street Corner Symphony".

 Mastrangelo and Lyndon, their two former lead singers from the 1960s, contributed backing vocals.

 Mastrangelo also sang lead vocals on the songs, "Loving You Is Sweeter Than Ever" and "We Belong Together".

 Concurrently, Mastrangelo released a progressive jazz-rock album on Thimble Records titled Pulse... featuring Carlo Mastrangelo.

 It received a small amount of airplay on New York rock stations WPLJ and WLIR, but overall was unsuccessful.

-In 1975 the Belmonts (Milano, D'Aleo, Gradus and Elliott) released one single on Laurie, followed by the album Cheek to Cheek for Strawberry Records.
+In 1974, the group added Dan Elliott (née Rubado, ex-The Monterays, Glenn Miller Orchestra).
+In 1975, the Belmonts (Milano, D'Aleo, Gradus and Elliott) released one single on Laurie, followed by the album Cheek to Cheek for Strawberry Records.

 Gradus and Elliott also moonlighted on Laurie Records in the late 1970s under the alias Foreign Intrigue, releasing three singles.